umakant/wp-responsive-icons-list-carousel/readme.txt

 == Description ==

 WP Responsive Icons List Carousel plugin is for Add Icons with this Shortcode '[Iconlist-icons]'.
+For More info please check this Link http://www.wptutorialspoint.com/ .

 = Shortcode Options =